chipsalliance/synlig/README.rst

 General & debugging tips
 ------------------------

-#. ``systemverilog-plugin`` needs to be compiled with the same version of the Surelog, that was used to generate UHDM file.
+#. ``synlig`` needs to be compiled with the same version of the Surelog, that was used to generate UHDM file.
 When you are updating Surelog version, you also need to recompile the plugin.
 #.
 You can print the UHDM tree by adding ``-debug`` flag to ``read_uhdm`` or ``read_systemverilog``.
 This flag also prints the converted Yosys AST.
 #.
 Order of the files matters.
 Surelog requires that all definitions need to be already defined when file is parsed (if file ``B`` is defining type used in file ``A``, file ``B`` needs to be parsed before file ``A``).